gregversteeg/NPEET/README.md

 print ee.cmi(my_data[:,[5]], my_data[:,[9]], my_data[:,[15,17]])
 ```
 This prints the mutual information between column 5 and 9, conditioned on columns 15 and 17.
-There's also a way to return confidence intervals, if you want to use that.
+You can also use the function shuffle_test to return confidence intervals for any estimator.

 See documentation for references on all implemented estimators.